 What is the Input VAT specifically disallowed by the Bahrain VAT Law?

 The Input VAT incurred for the following expense is specifically disallowed by the Bahrain VAT Law and you cannot recover these Input VATs.

-- Input VAT paid on the entertainment expense incurred for staff and non- staff member of the organization.
+- Input VAT paid on the entertainment expense incurred for staff and non-staff members of the organization.

 - Input VAT paid on an expense incurred for the recreational purpose that is for accessing events or functions.

-- Input VAT paid on good or service used for the personal purpose by the employees except when such usage is required by Bahrain Labor Law or any other law.
+- Input VAT paid on goods or services used for personal purposes by the employees except when such usage is required by Bahrain Labor Law or any other law.

-In the case of Vehicles, mobile phones etc. which are used for both business and non-business purpose only Input VAT to the extent of business use can be recovered.
+In the case of Vehicles, mobile phones, etc. which are used for both business and non-business purposes only Input VAT to the extent of business use can be recovered.

 How to recover Input VAT on residual expense as per the Bahrain VAT Law?

-In some case, a taxable person might be carrying out an economic activity which is partially taxable and which is partially exempt.
+In some cases, a taxable person might be carrying out an economic activity that is partially taxable and which is partially exempt.
 Such activities are referred to as “partially exempt businesses”.
-In the case of such businesses, there might be many expenses which cannot be directly attributable to any specific activity.
-These expenses are called as “residual expense”.
+In the case of such businesses, there might be many expenses that cannot be directly attributable to any specific activity.
+These expenses are called “residual expenses”.